Skip to Main Content

 Many buildings and architects can be found on the free Web on architect's web sites, architecture blogs, etc. But note that many web sites are commercial in nature, and blogs frequently reprint promotional materials from architects.
 You will likely need to look elsewhere for in-depth information, critical analysis, good drawings, and high-resolution images.
 Evaluate information to be sure that it comes from credible sources.

 - Search for books and articles.

-Use the library's <Everything> search to find books and articles.
+Use Everything Search to find books and articles.
 Use the left hand column to target your results.
-Use the button to try to determine if Carnegie Mellon has access to electronic or print versions of an article.
 Note that very few buildings have entire books written about them, but buildings may be part of a book with a broader topic.
 Articles often provide the best information about buildings and the best drawings and other images.

 - Search for articles in architecture databases.

-Select the <Art & Architecture Source> and <Avery Index to Architectural Periodicals> boxes.
-Click CONTINUE to search both databases at one time.
-Use these databases to identify articles that have been published in art and architecture journals.
-Use the button to try to determine if Carnegie Mellon has access to electronic or print versions an article.
+Use databases to identify articles that have been published in art and architecture journals.
 Articles often provide the best information about buildings and the best drawings and other images.

 Architectural Record Building Types

 For many years Architectural Record magazine has published "Building Types Studies," with case-study examples of a specific building type featured in each issue.
 Look here for contemporary examples of various building types.